syntasso/kratix/docs/quick-start.md

 ### Setup Platform Cluster

-The below commands will create our Platform cluster and install Kratix.
+The below commands will create our platform cluster and install Kratix.

 ```
 kind create cluster --name platform